-(a) For each specific solicitation leading to a contract award, the highest ranking executive or designee of an awarding department may establish an appropriate small business participation requirement.
-Determining factors for setting an appropriate level of small business participation, as either a prime contractor, subcontractor, or supplier, may include but are not limited to: (1) The elements of work reasonably support the specified level of small business participation.
+(a) In order to achieve the overall required twenty-five (25%) small business participation goal on the total awarded contracts, departments may set contract-specific small business participation goal requirements.
+When setting contract-specific small business participation goals, Fer-for each specific solicitation leading to a contract award, the highest ranking executive or designee of an awarding department may shall establish an appropriate small business participation requirement.
+Determining factors for setting an appropriate level of small business participation, as either a prime contractor, subcontractor, or supplier, may include but are not limited to:

-(2) A search of the OSDS certification database indicates sufficient small businesses to perform the work.

-(3) Small business prime contractors, subcontractors, or suppliers have performed elements of the work on similar contracts.

-(4) Bidders historically have achieved or have not achieved small business participation on similar contracts.

-(b) To qualify as a responsive bidder for contracts requiring small business participation, a bidder shall document at or prior to the time of bid opening a commitment to fulfill the participation requirement, in addition to meeting all other requirements.

-(c) The commitment to achieve the participation requirement is satisfied when the awarding department determines that the bidder is either:

-(1) A small business who performs a Commercially Useful Function (CUF), as section 1896.15 requires, and meets or exceeds the participation requirement stated in the solicitation; or

-(2) A non-small business that uses one or more small businesses to perform a CUF and who meets or exceeds the participation requirement stated in the solicitation.

-(d) In a joint bid situation, the small business participation requirement is deemed to have been met if the joint bidders satisfy all of the following conditions:

-(1) At least one partner is a small business; and

-(2) At least one small business partner is responsible for a clearly defined portion of the work.
-The work shall be identified as a task, as a percentage, and as a dollar amount of the overall bid.

-(e) The bidder's authorized representative shall include the following:

-(1) The name of each small business proposed for use in the contract;

-(2) The dollar amount and percentage each small business shall perform in comparison to the total contract dollar amount; and

-(3) A description of the tasks each small business will perform.

-(f) Upon completion of an awarded contract with small business participation, the prime contractor shall report to the awarding department the percentage of small business participation achieved.
+- (1) The elements of work reasonably support the specified level of small business participation. - (2) A search of the OSDS certification database indicates sufficient small businesses to perform the work. - (3) Small business prime contractors, subcontractors, or suppliers have performed elements of the work on similar contracts. - (4) Bidders historically have achieved or have not achieved small business participation on similar contracts. - (b) To qualify as a responsive bidder for contracts requiring small business participation, a bidder shall document at or prior to the time of bid opening a commitment to fulfill the participation requirement, in addition to meeting all other requirements. - (c) The commitment to achieve the participation requirement is satisfied when the awarding department determines that the bidder is either: - (1) A small business who performs a Commercially Useful Function (CUF), as section 1896.15 requires, and meets or exceeds the participation requirement stated in the solicitation; or - (2) A non-small business that uses one or more small businesses to perform a CUF and who meets or exceeds the participation requirement stated in the solicitation. - (d) In a joint bid situation, the small business participation requirement is deemed to have been met if the joint bidders satisfy all of the following conditions: - (1) At least one partner is a small business; and - (2) At least one small business partner is responsible for a clearly defined portion of the work.
+The work shall be identified as a task, as a percentage, and as a dollar amount of the overall bid. - (e) The bidder's authorized representative shall include the following: - (1) The name of each small business proposed for use in the contract; - (2) The dollar amount and percentage each small business shall perform in comparison to the total contract dollar amount; and - (3) A description of the tasks each small business will perform. - (f) Upon completion of an awarded contract with small business participation, the prime contractor shall report to the awarding department the percentage of small business participation achieved.